quidame/dotfiles/README.md

 working fine together.
 For examples:

-- MC's filehighlight.ini and its cyanellow skins make that directory contents are displayed with the same colors than the output of 'ls --color', and the frames and regular files don't share the same color.
+- MC's filehighlight.ini and its cyanellow skins make that directory contents are displayed with the same colors than the output of `ls --color`, and the frames and regular files don't share the same color.

 - Vim's netrw directory contents become closer to ls output (directories in